 - Medical/dental/driver’s testing appointments

 If a student is absent from school, parents are asked to call the school office.
 Homework assignments may be requested by the parent.
 Students with a dental or doctor appointment during school hours are asked to bring a note to the office in order to receive an early dismissal pass.
 Students must sign out at the office before leaving.
 If the student returns to school before the end of the school day, he is asked to report back to the office to sign in.
 The student, whether present or not, is responsible for all assignments, classroom lectures, notebooks, tests, homework, etc. It is the student’s responsibility to go to his or her teachers to inquire about assignments missed.
 Students chronically absent may see their grade affected.
 All homework missed during time away from school is to be made up and have ready for class on the first day back unless prior arrangements have been made with the teacher.
-If the work is not completed, the student will receive a 60% for each missed assignment.

 A maximum of twelve excused absences is permitted per year.
 These are for non-school sponsored, parent-attended activities.
 MBA recognizes the authority and privilege of the parents to request a student to be absent from school.
 These days need to be arranged in advance.
 If a student exceeds the allotted twelve excused absences, the consequences may be reflected in the student’s grade.